Welcome to the new KidsHealth website! See what is new.

 Many illnesses, including acute rheumatic fever and respiratory tract infections, are linked to cold and damp homes that are poorly ventilated.

 The 'Healthy Homes' initiative is a free service that can discuss your housing situation and give support if needed.
 They can help you create a warm, safe and dry home, which can help keep your whānau well.
-See the KidsHealth page on keeping your house warm and dry for more information
+For more information on the 'Healthy Homes' initiative, you could also talk to your nurse when you have your bicillin injection.

 Acknowledgements